timManas/HabitTracker/README.md

 5. Validate JWT Token
 6. Once validated, allows CRUD Operations

+### Lessons learnd

+1. If you dont know what inside the req, output it on the console.
+2. If findOne() or find() its returning a promise, add a await to get the document
+3. Use middleware to handle the token verification
+4. To create JWT Token, you will to:

+- sign it
+- Add payload and JWT_SECRET
+- Send token back to the client

 ### Questions

 1. When generating the JWT Token, what do you want to encode ?

+- The base functionalities